zipyx/md5-collisions-binary-modification/README.md

-## Assignment 3
+## Report

-The report is split into two parts and contains the answers to the assignment sheet.
+The report is split into two parts outlining the process.

 - **Part 1**
 - **Part 2**